A Jedi's Fight - A Star Wars Fan Fiction Story

 'I can't cancel any of these meetings.
 I'm sorry, Liane, my visit to you has to wait.
 Let's see if I have some spare time next month.'

 'Wedge,' she thought, 'the other Jedi.
-Maybe I could send him to Liane and see if she is safe.'
+Maybe I should send him to Liane and see if she is safe.'

 The message was a recorded one.
 She activated the hologram and listened.